Guest expert: Victor Wang, houseplant enthusiast and creator of NYC Hoya Hangout Facebook Group

 Why do you use a moss pole?

-I noticed that my plants were not growing as much so I decided it’s time to make a moss pole.
+I noticed that my plants were not growing as much so I decided it was time to make a moss pole.
 Once they climb to a certain degree they want to root into something for plant support.
 My climbing plants are ‘happier’ now that they have a moss pole.
 When I make moss poles, I make them self-wicking so they mimic what is in the jungle, it is moist and the vines quickly root into it.

 What do you use to make a moss pole?